at-lab-development/jenkins-test-management-plugin/README.md

 After that you can specify label type (prefix + build date or number) or expiration time period for clean-up function.
 If your test project has generated `target` folder in another location, use `Custom 'target' folder location` option.
-IMPORTANT: if the project already contains subforlder/package with name "workspace", it is MANDATORY to use `Custom 'target' folder location` option for MSTest due to folder processing specifics implementation for this framework
+**IMPORTANT**: if the project already contains subforlder/package with name "workspace", it is **MANDATORY** to use `Custom 'target' folder location` option for MSTest due to folder processing specifics implementation for this framework

 ![Additional options](/images/post-build-action-full.jpg)